esthy07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 6-multiple_permissions adds execute permissions to the owner and the group owner
+File 7-everybody adds execution permission to the owner ,the group owner and the other users